-Power Out – It’s just part of living in the North Maine Woods
+Power Outage – It’s just part of living in the North Maine Woods

-Power outages are just part of living here on the edge of the wilderness that is the North Maine Woods.
-We lose power quite often and the outages can last for a few days, as the majority of the power feedlines run through remote wilderness areas where the chances of a blown down tree increases significantly.
-We have to have some form of emergency power and Duracell Coppertop batteries are an important part of our “survival’ strategy.
+Power outages are just part of living here on the edge of the wilderness that is known as The North Maine Woods.
+We lose power quite often and the outages can even last for a few days, as the majority of the power feedlines run through remote wilderness areas where the chances of a blown down tree increases significantly.
+We always have to have some form of emergency power option on hand and Duracell Coppertop batteries are an important part of our “survival” strategy.

-It’s not just a seasonal thing as it happens year round here with ice storms and snowy blizzards in winter, high winds and lightning strikes of thunderstorms in summer, and the final windy stages of East coast hurricanes in the fall.
+It’s not just a summer season thing as power outages happen year-round here with ice storms and snowy blizzards in winter, high winds and lightning strikes of thunderstorms in summer, and the final windy stages of East coast hurricanes in the fall.
 I feel blessed that we don’t have huge earthquakes, tornadoes, and full force hurricanes here very often.
 The mountains and uneven terrain help break up those kinds of treacherous storms.
-But no matter where you live, living without power in this age is a huge inconvenience.
-Thank goodness we can #PrepWithPower for these emergencies with a good supply of Duracell batteries and devices.
-I have partnered with Duracell and #CollectiveBias to share our ways of preparing for storms and disasters with you.
+And although I have been told there are occasional earthquakes I haven’t experienced one since I moved here 30 years ago.
+But no matter where you live, living without power in this day and age is a huge inconvenience.
+Thank goodness we can prep for these emergencies with a good supply of Duracell batteries and devices.
+I have partnered with Duracell to share our ways of preparing for storms and disasters with you.

 Communication with the outside world is vital so keeping our smartphones up and running is hugely important.
 There are a number of smartphone apps that we use during a stormy situation like Weatherbug, Spark, NOAA Radio, and Google Maps.
 Having that extra power to keep the lines of communication open with the outside world is very reassuring.
 When all other recharging options run out, we can always use the Duracell Power Inverter to recharge our phone, our Kindle, and our laptop from our car.
 We use this incredibly handy device on camping trips to inflate air mattresses, provide power for small hand tools.
 It makes “roughing it’ a lot easier.

-And keeping the kids occupied through this type of event has always been an important task.
-We want to make sure that they approach it with a sense of adventure rather than fear and dread, so we make sure we have activities to keep them busy and having fun.
+Keeping the kids occupied through this type of event has always been an important and often daunting task.
+We want to make sure that they approach the outage limits with a sense of adventure rather than fear and dread, so we make sure we have plenty of activities to keep them busy and having fun.
 Battery toys will only last just so long, even when using a high quality battery like Duracell, so along with a couple of electronic battery powered toys, we also have a deck of cards, a checkers game, Monopoly, and Clue and a variety of other low tech board games on hand.
 We also play Pictionary, Charades, Hangman and other games using a white board.
 Playing these older games requires a lot of personal interaction and draws us a little closer as a family unit.

-For food preparation, we use our woodstoves, our gas grill (always have a backup bottle of propane in reserve), and our gas cooktop.
-Not having the built-in electric ovens working is inconvenient, but not impossible.
-You be surprised at the variety of things that I have “baked” in gas grill during summer power failures when it is too hot to use the wood cookstove.
-Keeping everyone well fed goes a long way to keeping spirits up.
-I always have a good stock of emergency canned goods that only require heating.
+For food preparation, we use our woodstoves, our gas grill (always have a backup bottle of propane in reserve), and our gas cooktop in the kitchen.
+Not having my built-in electric ovens working is inconvenient, but food prep without them is not impossible.
+You would be surprised at the variety of things that I have “baked” in our gas grill (including pizza) during summer power failures when it is too hot to use the wood cookstove.
+Keeping everyone well fed goes a long way to keeping spirits up and grumbling to a minimum.
+I always have a good stock of emergency canned goods that only require heating in a pan.
 It’s surprising just how good canned spaghetti and meatballs tastes when you are really hungry.
 Canned meats like tuna, chicken, and even Spam are perfect for times like these.
 Popcorn is fun treat for the kids to make and Smores are an easy and fun dessert.
 Also I keep a good supply of disposable foil pans and paper plates on hand.
 Washing dishes in this scenario uses up valuable water and is just added work you don’t need so using disposable cookware is a must.